MoreDocs/moredocs.github.io/_posts/2024-07-10-core-audio-keys.md

 description: Collection of functions to retrieve properties of an audio device.
 ---

 This articles references methods to retrieve properties of an audio device.
 To find out more about a key, you can jump to its definition in Xcode and browse the header file.
 It's not ideal, but it's there.
+That's where the description are taken from.

 This article will evolve with time.